Anshul-Pradhan/Anshul-Pradhan/README.md

 - 👋 Hi, I’m @Anshul-Pradhan
-- 👀 I’m interested in becoming a Full stack web developer
+- 👀 I’m a FUll Stack Shopify Developer
-- 🌱 I’m currently doing my Masters in Computer Applications
+- 🌱 I’m did my Master's in Computer Applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me anshulpradhan1@gmail.com